dac1976/IP-Freely/README.md

 ## Background ##
 I started this project shortly after buying and installing some RTSP compatible IP security cameras at my house.
 The software that came with the cameras was adequate but not great; relying on ActiveX and Internet Explorer.
 Instead this project provides a native application to view and record up to 4 cameras' streams.
 Currently, this application does not give you any control over the IP cameras' on-board settings.

-## Key Features (Version 1.1.0.0) ##
+## Key Features (Current Version 1.1.5.0) ##
+* Clean and intuitive UI, hopefully!
 * Multi-threaded.
 * Cross-platform (Windows and Linux).
-* Supports up to 4 user configurable RTSP camera streams displayed in a 2x2 grid.
+* Supports up to 4 user configurable IP or web camera streams displayed in a 2x2 grid.
-* Clean and intuitive UI, hopefully!
 * If a suitable URL is provided then you can view a camera's on-board storage (e.g. SD card) and download the content to your PC.
 * The user can view a larger expanded view from any of the 4 streams.
 * Still snapshot images can be taken from the camera feeds at any time with the click of a button.
-* Local AVI (DivX) video recordings can be made from the camera streams at the click of button.
+* Local AVI (DivX on Windows, XDiv on Linux) video recordings can be made from the camera streams at the click of button.
 * Scheduled recording can be setup and enabled on a per camera basis, with the schedule allowing selection of days and active hours in the day.
-* Motion detection with user-configurable scheduling (similar to scheduled recordings).
+* Motion detection can be setup with user-configurable scheduling (similar to scheduled recordings).
 * Per camera user definable motion detection regions.
 * Per camera motion detection algorithm sensitivity (off, low sensitivity, medium sensitivity, high sensitivity and manual settings).
+* Built-in disk space manager.
+User can configure how many days recordings to keep and a maximum percentage of used disk space.
+The disk manager periodically i nthe background will remove oldest data first and ensures used space always falls within defined limits.
 * (Planned) Motion triggered email send email alerts.
 * (Planned) Built-in web server to display some basic features, such as periodically updated snapshots from the camera feeds.

 ## Screen-shots ##
-Taken from release 1.0.1.0 (slightly out-of-date).
+Taken from release 1.1.5.0.

 ### Preferences ###

 ![alt text][pic04]

 ![alt text][pic05]

+![alt text][pic08]

 ### Camera Setup ###